saulmaldonado/agones-mc/README.md

 ## About The Project

-This application is meant to be run as a sidecar container alongside Minecraft servers in an Agones GameServer pod.
-This application integrates the Agones SDK with the Minecraft server and assists with lifecycle management such as health checking, allocations, and shutdowns.
+This application was built to run as a sidecar container alongside Minecraft server in an Agones GameServer Pod to integrate it with the Agones SDK and assist with lifecycle management, health checking, world loading and backup, and configuration editing.

 ### Built With